tokee/juxta/README.md

 Demo at https://tokee.github.io/juxta/

 ## Technical notes
 juxta generates tiles for use with OpenSeadragon.
 One tile = one 256x256 pixel image file.
 The tile generation is threaded and localized to the individual source images.
 This means that memory overhead is independent of the total collage size.
 The difference between generating a collage of 10 vs. 10 million images is only CPU time.
-Associated meta-data are stored in chunks and only requested on mouse-over.
+Associated meta-data are stored in chunks and only requested on mouse-over, keeping browser page-open time and memory requirements independent of collage size.

 One downside to storing tiles as individual files is that the folder holding the tiles for the deepest zoom level will contain a lot of tiles: At least one per source image.
 This is a performance problem for some file systems, as well as some backup systems.